 Highbury receives twelve mentions, all connected with ‘the house at Highbury’ to which the Mutimers minus Richard are ‘removed from Wilton Square’ after he inherits the money (127).
 The contrast between this northern portion of Islington and the southern parts is not emphasized: instead, the toponym serves to mark the desirable.
-Considering other treatments in texts of the 1880s and 1890s, Highbury is where Josh Perrott, the protagonist’s father in Morrison’s A Child of the Jago (1896), goes burgling from his slum home 2.5 miles south east of it (REF).
-Charles Booth’s 1890s poverty maps show Highbury New Park and a few roads of houses near it as the only gold (highest-level) streets north of the river and east of Bloomsbury (Booth [1898–1899]).
-The house where they move is described (129), and it is clearly not the very grandest sort of Highbury house: ‘It was a semi-detached villa, stuccoed, bow-windowed, of two storeys, standing pleasantly on a wide road skirted by similar dwellings, and with a row of acacias in front’.
+Considering other treatments in texts of the 1880s and 1890s, Highbury is where Josh Perrott, the protagonist’s father in Morrison’s A Child of the Jago (1896), goes burgling from his slum home 2.5 miles south east of it (Morrison 2012: 114).
+Charles Booth’s 1890s poverty maps show Highbury New Park and a few roads of houses near it as the only gold streets north of the river and east of Bloomsbury (Booth [1898–1899]).
+The house they move to is described (129), and it is clearly not the very grandest sort of Highbury house: ‘It was a semi-detached villa, stuccoed, bow-windowed, of two storeys, standing pleasantly on a wide road skirted by similar dwellings, and with a row of acacias in front’.
 The Mutimers’ house is large enough to be called ‘the big house in Highbury’ by Kate Clay (277), but she comes from poverty in Hoxton.
 Not very many Highbury houses surviving into the twenty-first century fit the house’s description: most are of more than two storeys whether they are grand villas (detached or semi-detached) for example on Highbury New Park, or terraces on more cramped streets to the west towards Highbury Corner.
 Nor are many stuccoed, although there is perhaps evidence supporting a position for the house which Richard takes closer to Canonbury station or even to the east near Barnsbury Square.
 Highbury New Park, a middle-class suburban development of the 1850s, did contain some two storey stuccoed residences, but ‘bow-windowed’ sounds like a house from another Victorian decade (Hinchcliffe 1981: 34 Plate IIA).
-Earlier, in Workers in the Dawn, Gissing had chosen Highbury as the location of a privileged character’s home that is nevertheless still in the same geographical orbit as the slums of St Luke’s – in that case the philanthropic intellectual heroine Helen Norman.
+Earlier, in Workers in the Dawn, Gissing had chosen Highbury as the location of a privileged character’s home that is nevertheless still in the same geographical orbit as the slums of St Luke’s – in this instance the philanthropic intellectual heroine Helen Norman.

 The other northern suburb of Islington, less socially elevated and still further north from Clerkenwell and Hoxton, is Holloway.
 It gets ten mentions in Demos.
 After inheriting money Richard considers living there then settles on Highbury (77).
 The other nine mentions are all towards the end of Demos.
-At the beginning of Chapter 32, now in coin again, Richard leaves the Pentonville lodgings, moving Adela and himself to ‘a house in Holloway, the rent twenty-eight pounds, the situation convenient for his purposes’ (396).
+At the beginning of Chapter 32 Richard, now in coin again, leaves the Pentonville lodgings, moving Adela and himself to ‘a house in Holloway, the rent twenty-eight pounds, the situation convenient for his purposes’ (396).
 By the time of the First World War, Holloway contained some of North London’s most notorious streets.
-Their decline had begun in the 1870s, well before the publication of Demos – indeed, it was almost immediate for streets that were too close to railways and failed to find respectable tenants when built (White [1986]: 12–13).
+Their decline had begun in the 1870s, well before the publication of Demos – indeed, it was almost immediate for streets that were too close to railways and which failed to find respectable tenants when built (White [1986]: 12–13).
 By the time the Mutimers move there, Holloway had ‘lost its edge-of-town character’, becoming ‘an unexceptional London suburb’ of the Victorian sort (Ibid., 8–9).